MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

         creationPolicy: Owner

       data:
-        # name of the SECRET in the Azure KV (no prefix is by default a SECRET)
+        # name of the SECRET in the Azure key vault (no prefix is by default a SECRET)
         - secretKey: MONGODB_BACKUP_USER
           remoteRef:
             key: MONGODB-BACKUP-USER